Okra and Tomato Casserole Recipe

 - To make a roux, melt butter in a small saucepan.
 Add flour and stir until dissolved.
 Add milk, salt, and pepper and cook over low heat for about 5 minutes, stirring often.
 The mixture will slightly thicken as it cooks.

 - Toss together okra, tomatoes, 2 tablespoons breadcrumbs and thyme.
 Transfer to a small baking dish.
-Pour seasoned milk over the top of the vegetables; sprinkle with the remaining breadcrumbs.
+Pour seasoned milk over the vegetables; sprinkle with the remaining breadcrumbs.
 Bake for approximately 45 minutes or until the liquid is golden brown and has thickened.

 Nutrition